 Come tax time, Lili will eliminate financial stress and let you automatically save a certain percentage of your income into a “tax bucket.”
 Plus, it produces quarterly and yearly reports instantly, reducing your tax prep costs.
 While the Lili Standard account is free, Lili Pro will run you a couple dollars per month.

 If you upgrade to Lili Pro, you’ll get cashback rewards on all your debit purchases and 1% interest on your savings accounts.
 Lili could be a solid pick if you’re a freelancer or solopreneur hoping to simplify your finances.

 Monzo is a UK-based neobank that just opened up to the U.S. market in late 2022.
-All accounts are insured by the FDIC for up to $250,000.
-Plus fee-free withdrawals are available at more than 38,000 ATMs.
+Recognized for its modern approach to banking, every account holder in the U.S. can rest easy knowing their funds are backed by the FDIC insurance, safeguarding up to $250,000.

 What is a neobank?

 Often called challenger banks, neobanks have recently entered the financial services industry and challenged banking norms.
 Most neobanks are financial technology or fintech companies that offer the same banking services you may find at traditional banks, like Bank of America or PNC.

 But they promote innovation and act like digital only banks or online banks as they don’t have any physical branches and operate via apps.
 Most of these apps are user-friendly and loaded with a variety of handy features, such as early deposit and savings tools to simplify the banking experience.
 They are specifically designed to give you greater control of how you manage and spend your money.

 Also, since neobanks don’t have any physical branches, their overhead costs and customer acquisition costs are low and enable them to offer more affordable banking products and services.
 Many neobanks let you choose from a number of free and paid premium subscription services.